7h3v01c3/tutorials/osx_divi_wallet_recovery_in_divi_desktop_application.md

      - Click the copy icon to the right or highlight the command above and press Command + C. To paste, press Command + V in the dialong box.

      Example:
-     Open AppData / Roaming in File Explorer as shown below:
+     Open AppData / Roaming in Finder Search as shown below:

      ![Finder Screenshot](https://github.com/7h3v01c3/tutorials/blob/main/images/osx/force_rescan/finder.jpg)
 3. Navigate to the **DIVI** folder (not Divi Desktop).